-Lower Division general education courses are foundation courses.
+Lower Division GE courses are foundational.
 Students learn fundamental principles, methodologies and perspectives of a discipline.
 They learn essential skills and gain breadth of knowledge.

-Upper Division general education courses provide breadth and depth to understanding and stress the inter-relationship among disciplines.
+Upper Division GE courses provide breadth and depth to understanding and stress the inter-relationship among disciplines.
 Students at the upper division level are expected to enhance their integrative learning skills.

-Check out the Academic Catalog page for information on General Education Requirements
+Explore the site using the navigation bar to the left.
+Refer to the Academic Catalog page for further information on General Education requirements.